 Solarian II is shareware (which means we rely on you to pay for it if you use it).
 It costs $10.
 Feel free to try it out for a little while before paying, but please don't forget that it is ultimately your responsibility to pay for it if you use it.
 For details on how we handle payments, see our main software page.
 Thanks!

 Folks who paid for the old Classic version are not registered for this version of Solarian II.
 Usually we provide free upgrades for registered users, but this is not just a new version, it's a complete port to what is effectively a new operating system.
 The amount of effort expended seems to us to justify a new registration fee.
-Additionally, we don't have any payment records from the old version of Solarian II, so we could not verify who had already paid.
-We hope nobody is outraged by this; please keep in mind you had more than a decade of playing paid for by your first $25. :->
+Additionally, we don't have any payment records from the old version of Solarian II – more than 20 years ago! – so we could not verify who had already paid.
+We hope nobody is outraged by this; please keep in mind you had more than a decade of playing version 1.0.4, paid for by your first $25. :->

 Solarian II's new icon is courtesy of SOHO/EIT consortium and is used with permission.
 SOHO is a project of international cooperation between ESA and NASA.
 They produce amazing images of the sun, worth checking out.

 For those who are curious: yes, there was a Solarian I. It was a class project (big hello here to Doug Ierardi!), and was never released publicly.
-As to whether there will ever be a Solarian III: well, that depends a lot on how much interest there seems to be in this port of Solarian II.
-Our last game, Trisection, has not done very well despite being (in our humble opinion) a great game, and so we're feeling a little leery of the Mac game market lately.
+As to whether there will ever be a Solarian III: well, at the moment my ambitions are limited to finding the time to get Solarian II working again.
+My last game, Trisection, did not do very well despite being (in our humble opinion) a great game, and so I'm feeling a little leery of the Mac game market lately.
 Is there anybody out there who wants to play games besides first-person shooters?
-Show your interest by paying for this port of Solarian II!